All Episodes

 It's my way of saying thank you for saving the life of my buddy over here.

-And you know what that means.
+And you know what that means?

-That's fantastic.
+That's right.

-I uh every mistake he makes, I'm not blame Hannity.
+Every mistake he makes, blame Hannity.

 It's Hannity's fault.

-Uh listen, it broke my heart when I heard it broke my heart when I heard that you had made that call.
+It broke my heart when I heard that you had made that call.

-I didn't find out till later when Michael Harrison interviewed you at Talkers.com.
+I didn't find out till later when Michael Harrison interviewed you at talkers.com.

 And I'm like, he didn't tell me that part.